thangarajvisolve/Sample/README.markdown

          @@ 0.0.0.0:514

-* Commands used to start,stop and restart the syslog are given below
+* Commands used to restart the syslog are given below

-        $ /etc/init.d/syslog start

-        $ /etc/init.d/syslog stop

         $ /etc/init.d/syslog restart

 <h4>GRAYLOG2 INSTALLATION:</h4>
 ------------------------------